Registration Now Open!

-We have two webinar series starting in January – one for Senior Staff and one for Board Members.
-To learn more about the details of these series, click here.
+We have four workshops in March and April – How to Make Your PDFs Accessible and Customer Service Standard Train-the-Trainer.
+To learn more about the details of these workshops, click here.

 Ongoing workshops by request